Lokesh1701/Signature-Verification/README.md

-# Signature-Verification
+# Signature-Verification System
-Signature Verification using Deep Learning
+Signature samples are classified as forged or genuine using VGG16 Networks.